kroxylicious/kroxylicious.github.io/overview.markdown

 their response counterparts, or both.

 Kroxylicious ships with some pre-built filters of its own (see [use-cases](../use-cases)).
-There is also the Filter API that lets you build your own filters, tailored to your use-case.
+There is also the Filter API that lets you build custom filters, to fit your own use-case.

 | ![image](../assets/filter.png){:width="100%"} |
 |:---------------------------------------------:|